StephenDillon/apache-airflow-testing/README.md

 ### Setup
 1. Run `poetry shell` to activate the virtual environment
 2. Run `poetry install` to install the dependencies
+3. Apache Airflow doesnt support installation via Poetry, so you also need to follow install instructions from https://airflow.apache.org/docs/apache-airflow/stable/installation/installing-from-pypi.html .`pip install apache-airflow` worked for me to install it

-### Optional: Run Apache Airflow Locally
+### Run Apache Airflow Locally
-You can run Apache Airflow locally using docker if you want, but it will not be required to run the tests.
-Follow https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html
+You can run Apache Airflow locally by following the instructions from https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html
+I have included a `docker-compose.yaml` I use with a very simple setup.
+You can run it by running `docker-compose up` in the root directory of this project

 ### Running the Tests
 `pytest` to run the tests